KHEngineering/RoboRio/vision/cameratest.md

 permalink: /vision/cameratest/
 ---

-# THIS IS A DRAFT VERSION, DO NOT TAKE THESE NUMBERS TO BE FINAL UNTIL THIS IS NO LONGER DRAFT, SOME OF THE NUMBERS ARE JUST PLACE HOLDERS, AND DO NOT REPRESENT THE FINAL PERFORMANCE OF THE DEVICE
+# THIS IS A DRAFT VERSION, NO SECTION IS FINAL

 ## 1.0 Introduction: